fortra/impacket/README.md

 SMB1-3 and MSRPC) the protocol implementation itself.
 Packets can be constructed from scratch, as well as parsed from raw data, and the object-oriented API makes it simple to work with deep hierarchies of protocols.
-In this fork the library not provides examples, which can cause of virus detecation in diffrent anti viruses systems.
+The library in this fork does not provide examples, which may result in detection by different anti-virus systems.

 What protocols are featured?
 ----------------------------